maximebucher/maximebucher.github.io/_pages/about.md

 I am a research scientist of valeo.ai, an academic research lab focused on self-driving cars.
 Previously I have completed my PhD in 2018 at Université de Caen and ONERA under the supervision of Stéphane Herbin and Frédéric Jurie.

-My research interests include machine learning that combine vision and language for better, lighter, clearer & safer automotive AI.
+My research interests include machine learning that combine vision and language.

 Publications
 ----